asueh/ECSE-275-Final-Project/README.md

 ## Introduction
 For this project, we wanted to create a robot able to do a real-world task, but that also uses both a mobile robot and a manipulator.
 We settled on picking apples as it gave us room to change things if needed and gave many different approaches we could take.
 In this project, we will demonstrate a robot that will find and sort two different kinds of apples (good or bad), move to the apples, put the good apples into the basket on the robot, and the bad apples elsewhere.
-The ECSE 275 concepts we are using are path planning, inverse kinematics, computer vision, and visual based control of steering.
+The ECSE 275 concepts we are using are path planning, inverse kinematics, and computer vision.

 ## Approach
 ### Overall Flow Chart